- What’s your role here at Nerdio? What do you do on a day-to-day basis and how do you help partners/customers?

 - What’s a fun fact about you that most people don’t know/couldn’t guess?

-- What’s one technology advancement you hope to see or think we will see in the next ten years?
+- What’s one technological advancement you hope to see or think we will see in the next ten years?

-- What are three albums you’d bring with you to a deserted island?
+- What are three movies you’d bring with you to a deserted island?

 - In your opinion, what’s the most rewarding part of working for Nerdio?

 Seeing our product develop in real time and those developments showing a meaningful benefit to our customers and partners.

 I have worked for vendors before where they might make a passing comment of something “being on the roadmap”.
 With Nerdio, when we say something like that, we mean it and deliver on it.

 - What sitcom family or friend group would you choose to be a part of?

 I like the family and friends group I have but if I had to choose, I would probably be the 4th wheel in a Top Gear / The Grand Tour style troop.
 Being part of the travelling circus that is Formula 1 would be cool too if you class it as somewhat of a sitcom from its recent Netflix fame.
 Maybe I could be the guy that makes coffee for one of the teams…

 How good would it be to just travel the world to all the locations a Formula 1 team goes to and be the one that kick starts people’s day with a great coffee?

 - Besides a standard computer, what is the earliest piece of technology you remember owning?

 It was more of a toy, but a Tandy / RadioShack Armatron Robotic Arm.
 I don’t know what you consider a standard computer, but my first computer was an Amstrad CPC 64 with a tape deck in the keyboard, before moving onto Commodore 64 and eventually an early 086 IBM clone.